Mike Slinn

 Ruby Development Components

 • Bundler provides the bundle command, which lets you define the libraries that a project needs.
-It will automatically resolve version conflicts and download all appropriate gems from the sources you provide.
+It automatically resolves version conflicts and downloads all necessary gems from the sources you provide.

-• A testing framework: rspec, minitest, minispec, bacon, test::unit, cucumber, capybara, etc. rspec seems to be winning the war
+• A testing framework: rspec, minitest, bacon, test::unit, cucumber, capybara, etc.

 Speeding up Gem Installations

 New gems can be extremely slow to install.
-You can speed up the process by ignoring ri and rdoc information.
-To to that, create the file ~/.gemrc containing:
+You can accelerate the process by ignoring ri and rdoc information.
+To accomplish that, create the file ~/.gemrc as follows.

 ~/.gemrc